-Launched January 2008, Ready Georgia is a statewide campaign of the Georgia Emergency Management and Homeland Security Agency (GEMA/HS) that motivates Georgians to take action to prepare for a disaster.
+Launched January 2008, Ready Georgia is a statewide campaign of the Georgia Emergency Management Agency/Homeland Security (GEMA/HS) that motivates Georgians to take action to prepare for a disaster.
 GEMA is a state agency responsible for coordinating emergency preparedness, mitigation, response and recovery in order to save lives, protect property and reduce the effects of disaster.

 The Ready Georgia campaign provides a local dimension to Ready America, a broader national campaign that focuses on educating citizens so they are better prepared for disasters.
-The Georgia campaign, supported by Gov. Brian Kemp, the Ad Council and The Home Depot, seeks to coordinate a cohesive statewide program and a call to action regarding emergency preparedness.
-The campaign uses an interactive website (gema.georgia.gov/plan-prepare/ready-georgia), online community toolkit, public service announcements and advertising and public awareness media messaging to reach its audiences.
+The Georgia campaign, supported by Gov. Nathan Deal, the Ad Council and The Home Depot, seeks to coordinate a cohesive statewide program and a call to action regarding emergency preparedness.
+The campaign uses an interactive website (www.ready.ga.gov), online community toolkit, public service announcements and advertising and public awareness media messaging to reach its audiences.